Education Fellows and VISTA’s

 The VISTA Program

-Data & Research VISTA – The Data and Research VISTA will work in close collaboration with The Learning Community’s Director of Data and Information Systems to refine and analyze existing systems that are currently being used.
-Systems include data management to support teachers with their decision making regarding student performance, tracking statewide comparative data and proposing changes to the tools and study and documenting the school’s student enrollment and teacher assignment data systems.
+Data & Research VISTA – The Data and Research VISTA will work in close collaboration with The Learning Community’s Director of Data and Information Systems to refine and analyze existing systems and protocols.
+Systems include data management to support teachers with their decision making in regard to student performance, tracking statewide comparative data, and proposing changes to the tools currently in use.
+This position will also involve research and documentation of the school’s student enrollment and teacher assignment data systems.
+This position is currently open and will start in August 2020.
+Click here to apply!

 VISTA Member Benefits